-The opponents in Syria's civil war sat down at the same table for the first time after eight and a half years of bloodshed to work on a new constitution, as the opposition side demanded justice while the Assad regime "condemned the occupation of its land."
+The opponents in Syria's civil war are sitting down at the same table for the first time after eight and a half years of bloodshed to work on a new constitution.

-At noon Wednesday, 150 delegates including 50 each from the regime of Bashar Assad, opposition and civil society launched the U.N.-brokered talks in Geneva.
+At noon Wednesday, 150 delegates including 50 each from the regime of Bashar Assad, opposition and civil society will launch the U.N.-brokered talks in Geneva.

 Russia and Iran, the allies of the regime, and Turkey, which backs the opposition, see the Constitutional Committee as a chance to build trust and to move towards a broader political process that could end the conflict.